-Lunney’s work his not only resulted success as Razorbacks, but also caught the interest of NFL personnel.
-Highlighted by Hunter Henry being the first tight end taken off the board in the 2016 NFL Draft, Arkansas is the only program in the country to have a tight end taken in each of the last three drafts dating back to 2015.
+Lunney’s work has not only resulted success as Razorbacks, but also caught the interest of NFL personnel.
+Highlighted by Hunter Henry being the first tight end taken in the 2016 NFL Draft,

 From 2014 to 2016, Lunney helped develop Henry into the best tight end in the nation.
 On December 9, 2015, that became official when Henry was named the John Mackey Award winner following his junior season.
 Henry joined D.J.
 Williams as former Razorbacks to win the award to make Arkansas the only program to have multiple winners in the award’s history.